 5. Portfolio and Testimonials

-Some of the best agency websites have a dedicated section to the companies they have partnered with for authenticity.
-This is especially helpful when the company adds value to certain services provided by their partners.
+The best agency websites have a dedicated section for the companies they have partnered with.
+This section is also crucial to building your agency’s credibility and is especially helpful when the company adds value to certain services provided by its partners.

 Source: Bright Edge